-240 grams, our estimate is rather close to the 150-gram estimate provided by Vestas (NORWEA, 2021).
+Our estimate of 240 g per turbine per year is on the lower end of the existing range of available estimations (see Table 1), which spans 3 g to 14 kg per turbine per year (excluding the erroneous estimate by Solberg et al., 2021).
+At 240 g, our estimate is rather close to the 150 g estimate provided by Vestas (NORWEA, 2021).
 The aforementioned lack of information on the estimate in the literature prevents us from further investigating the reasons for the differences.

-310 In our study, we estimated the emissions of microplastics from a turbine with blades featuring a PU-based LEP system.
+In our study, we estimated the emissions of microplastics from a turbine with blades featuring a PU-based LEP system.
 We assumed a NOR value of 0.001 for this LEP, representing the worst-case scenario due to its lowest resistance characteristics among the LEP systems listed in Table 2.
 The NOR value has a significant impact on both the incubation period and the erosion rate.
-According to Eq.
-1 and Eq.
-11, the NOR value is inversely proportional to the accumulated damage and, consequently, directly proportional to the incubation period.
+According to Eqs.
+(1) and (11), the NOR value is inversely proportional to the accumulated damage and, consequently, directly proportional to the incubation period.
 Doubling the NOR value results in doubling the incubation period.
-Based on 315 the current assumptions (NOR = 0.001), the most exposed section of the blade, specifically the leading edge of the tip section (Figure 7), has an incubation period of approximately 0.8 years.
+Based on the current assumptions (NOR = 0.001), the most exposed section of the blade, specifically the leading edge of the tip section (Fig. 7), has an incubation period of approximately 0.8 years.
 Therefore, using an LEP system with a NOR value greater than around 0.03 (while maintaining the assumptions on rain and wind speed) would extend the incubation period of the most exposed section to 25 years, matching the turbine's lifetime and effectively eliminating microplastics release.
-Table 2 lists one LEP system that theoretically has such high resistance that, according to the calculation methodology used in this 320 study, it would solve the issue of microplastics release from blades.
+Table 2 lists one LEP system that theoretically has such high resistance that, according to the calculation methodology used in this study, it would solve the issue of microplastics release from blades.
 However, such theoretical results need to be validated in the field, which is beyond the scope of this paper.
 The NOR values in Table 2 were determined in laboratory environments, allowing for perfect application of the LEP and not accounting for aging effects like UV exposure.
 However, in the field, LEP systems operate in challenging marine environments and are exposed to aging effects, which likely impact their resistance characteristics.

 Figure 10.
-Microplastic emissions to the environment for The Netherlands in 2017, assessed through material flow analysis.
-Model source: Schwarz et al. (2023).
+Microplastic emissions to the environment for the Netherlands in 2017, assessed through material flow analysis (Schwarz et al., 2023).

-- Our study assumed that all wind turbines have LEP systems.
+Our study assumed that all wind turbines have LEP systems.
 However, the actual situation is more complex.
-In the Netherlands, no special LEP systems were used on the first generation of offshore turbines installed in 2006-2007 (33 Vestas V90-3MW wind turbines at Princess Amalia Wind Farm and 60 Vestas V80-2MW wind turbines at Offshore Windpark Egmond aan Zee).
+In the Netherlands, no special LEP systems were used on the first generation of offshore turbines installed in 2006-2007 (33 Vestas V90-3 MW wind turbines at Princess Amalia Wind Farm and 60 Vestas V80-2 MW wind turbines at Offshore Windpark Egmond aan Zee).
 The blade leading edges of these turbines are equipped with a standard protective blade coating system (gel coating, UV resistant).
 On modern offshore wind turbines placed in the North Sea, an LEP coating and/or soft shell system is used instead.
-Therefore, the resistance characteristics of the LEP system assumed in this study overestimate those of the first-generation - wind turbines and better match those of the new turbines.
+Therefore, the resistance characteristics of the LEP system assumed in this study overestimate those of the first-generation wind turbines and better match those of the new turbines.
 The authors lack the necessary information to estimate the NOR values of the actual LEP systems for both the old and new wind turbines.